Informatics professional services price indexes (IPSPI)

 This is a sample survey with a longitudinal design.

-For the IPSPI, the target population consists of all enterprises in operation in 2009 with at least one establishment primarily engaged in informatics professional services, as identified on Statistics Canada's Central Frame Database.
-The respondents are selected through a stratified cut-off sample design based on the significance of their operating income and based on the region they are located in.
-The sample size is approximately 1500 enterprises.
+For the IPSPI, the target population consists of all establishments primarily engaged in informatics professional services, as identified on Statistics Canada's Central Frame Database.
+The respondents are selected through a stratified cut-off sample survey based on the significance of their operating income and based on the region they are located in.
+The sample size is approximately 1000 establishments.

 Responding to this survey is mandatory.